nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 >- Parameters in [] are optional (e.g. `[f/ DATE]`)
 >- The keywords must be followed by **at least one space** before adding the associated parameter (e.g. `d/ DATE`)
 >- Parameters can be in any order, except for the parameters without keyword (e.g. `DESCRIPTION`)
->- Extraneous parameters for commands that do not take in parameters (such as help, list, bye and clear) will be ignored.
+>- Extraneous parameters for commands that do not take in parameters (such as help, bye) will be ignored.
+>- Empty commands will be ignored.
 >- The date and time format for input is `yyyy-MM-dd [hhMM]`.
 Time is optional, the system will automatically take '2359' or '0000' for time.
 >- The month format for input is `yyyy-MM-dd`

+> **&#9432;** **NOTES ON THE TRANSACTION LIST:**
+>- The transaction list will be sorted in time order.
+>- Any updating action (e.g. deleting, re-categorizing...) will be performed on the whole transaction list, not the sole expense/ income list

+### View command list: `help`
+- View all available commands in the application.
+- **Format:** `help`

 ### Adding
 #### Add an expense: `add-expense`
 - Add an amount of expense into the history.
 - **Format:** `add-expense [DESCRIPTION] a/ AMOUNT [d/ DATE] [c/ CATEGORY]`
 - **Tips:**
-  - If the category is not entered, the programme will prompt you to enter a category or to leave it empty
+  - If the category is not entered, the program will prompt you to enter a category or to leave it empty
   - You may either fill in a category already in the category list or create a new category if it is not present in the list
   - If the date is not entered, the system will take the current day.
 - **Examples:**
   ```
-  add-expense a/ 17 d/ 07.09.2024 c/ FnB
+  add-expense a/ 17 d/ 2024-07-09 c/ FnB
-  add-expense Amusement park a/ 52 d/ 08.09.2024
+  add-expense Amusement park a/ 52 d/ 2024-08-09
-  add-expense ChiCha San Chen a/ 6 d/ 09.09.2024 c/ FnB
+  add-expense ChiCha San Chen a/ 6 d/ 2024-09-09 c/ FnB
   ```

 #### Add an income: `add-income`